Simonwang5529/P8105_FinalProject/drug_consumption_analysis.md

 | df        | Degrees of Freedom | 108.00 |
 |           | P-Value            |   0.00 |

+After determining a significant relationship, we examined the distribution of the log of total drug consumption and how that changed for each country.

+The most notable result from our analysis is that if a user resides in the country of UK, they are likely to have a lower level of total drug consumption compared to other countries.
+Meanwhile, the users with the highest level of drug consumption on average are those that reside in the U.S.A.

 ``` r
 data_one_trans <- data_one |> mutate(log_user_consumption_level = log1p(user_consumption_level))